-Spiegelgracht 19 Amsterdam 1017 tobacco (Rappe), as only small quantities were required.
-These jars often bore inscriptions identifying the specific blends, such as Kruidnagel (Clove), Bergamot, and Violet.
+Spiegelgracht 19 Amsterdam 1017 In the 18th century, tobacco became an integral part of social life.
+Initially, in the 16th and 17th century valued for its exotic origins as a medicinal product, it later gained popularity as a stimulant.
+Tobacco was sold in dedicated shops where shopkeepers stored it in large Dutch Delftware jars.
+Smaller jars were used for snuff tobacco (Rappe), as only small quantities were required.
+These jars often bore inscriptions identifying the specific blends, such as Kruidnagel (Clove), Bergamot, Rozengeur (rose scent), Tonka (Tonka bean), and Violet.
 They also indicated the region of origin, including places like Havana, Macuba (Cuba), Martiniek (Martinique), Maryland, Portorico (Puerto Rico), Virginia, St. Vincent, St. Omer, Baltimore, Duinkerken (Dunkirk), Eindhoven, and so on, and broader areas like the USA and Hollandia (Holland)